-Your insurance company has the option to take title to your vehicle when it issues payment on your claim.
+Your insurance company has the option to take title to your vehicle when it pays your claim.
 The insurer is entitled to any salvage value your vehicle may have.
-You can, of course, negotiate with your company to purchase your vehicle for the agreed salvaged value.
+If you want to keep your car, you can negotiate with your company to buy your vehicle for the agreed salvaged value.

 Can my insurance company deny a claim for damages to my vehicle if the principle place of garaging listed on my application is false?

 Yes.
-The single most important thing you can do to protect yourself from a claim denial is to check that all of the information you provide your insurance company is complete and accurate.
+They can deny a claim if any of the information on your application is false.
+The single most important thing you can do to protect yourself from a claim denial is to make sure that all of the information you give to your insurance company is complete and accurate.

-If you or someone on your behalf gives false, deceptive, misleading or incomplete information on any application and if such information increases the insurance company's risk of loss, your company may then refuse to pay claims under any or all of the Optional Insurance coverages of the policy.
-You must indicate where your car is garaged most of the time, regardless of your listed address.
-You must also list all the licensed drivers who are likely to operate your vehicle.
+If you or someone on your behalf gives false, deceptive, misleading or incomplete information on any application and if that information increases the insurance company's risk of loss, your company may refuse to pay claims under any or all of the Optional Insurance coverages of the policy.
+You must state where your car is garaged most of the time, regardless of your listed address.
+You must also list all the licensed drivers who are likely to drive your vehicle.
 This includes people who live with you (family and roommates) who do not have their own auto insurance, and also people who use your car on any kind of regular basis.

-In the event that you have moved since you filled out your initial application, promptly notify your insurance company and the Registry of Motor Vehicles of your new address.
+If you move after you fill out your initial application, you must tell your insurance company and the Registry of Motor Vehicles of your new address promptly.

-Yes.
-Your company must send you a notice at least 20 days prior to the effective date of the cancellation.
-A notice sent by regular mail with a certificate of mailing receipt obtained from the Post Office is considered sufficient.
-Certified or registered mail with a return receipt is no longer required.
+The company can cancel you if you do not pay your premium or if they learn you provided false information on your application.
+In this instance, your company must send you a notice at least 20 days before the effective date of the cancellation.
+A notice sent by regular mail with a certificate of mailing receipt obtained from the Post Office is enough.
+Certified or registered mail with a return receipt is not required.

-What can I do if I actually receive a cancellation notice?
+What can I do if I receive a cancellation notice?

-If your policy is being cancelled because you have failed to pay your premium, you must pay your exact outstanding premium immediately to prevent cancellation.
-If you feel that the cancellation is unjust for any reason, you may submit a written appeal to the Board of Appeal.
-This must be done prior to the effective date of cancellation.
+If your policy is being cancelled because you didn’t pay your premium, you must pay your exact outstanding premium immediately to prevent cancellation.
+If you feel that the cancellation is unfair for any reason, you may send a written appeal to the Board of Appeal.
+This must be done before the effective date of cancellation.